microsoft/azureconfidentialledger-app-samples/insurance-app/c-aci/README.md

 # Testing the processor locally

-`src/test-server.py` fakes out the endpoints for the ACL app for testing.
+`src/test-server.py` runs a basic flask server which serves the endpoints of the ACL app for testing, without any logic behind it.